otrv4/otrv4/otrv4.md

   * Otherwise, ignore the message.
 If authstate is AUTHSTATE_NONE, AUTHSTATE_AWAITING_DHKEY or AUTHSTATE_AWAITING_SIG:
   * Ignore the message.

+#### Reveal Signature Message

+This is the third message of the OTRv3 AKE.
+Bob sends it to Alice, revealing his D-H encryption key (and thus opening an encrypted channel), and also authenticating himself (and the parameters of the channel, preventing a man-in-the-middle attack on the channel itself) to Alice.

+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted signature and the MAC of the signature

+#### Signature Message

+This is the final message of the OTRv3 AKE.
+Alice sends it to Bob, authenticating herself and the channel parameters to him.

+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted signature and the MAC of the signature.

+#### Sending a TLV type 1 (Disconnect) Message

+If the user requests to close its private connection, you may send a message (possibly with an empty human-readable part) containing a record with TLV type 1 just before you discard the session keys.
+You should then transition to 'MSGSTATE_PLAINTEXT'.

 ### OTRv3 Protocol State Machine